vaguelydoomed/vaguelydoomed.github.io/_posts/2019-04-24-Can't-Be-Bothered.md

-I bet this would look super cool if I remembered any [b]Markdown[/b].
+I bet this would look super cool if I remembered any **Markdown.